kyle4346/CIS-4375/README.md

 1. home(Everyone can discuss this since it's Important)
 2. intake forms: investor(Jose), materials(Kyle), subcontractors(Jose), and client activity (by project, phase, step, tasks)(Kyle)
 3. tables from intake forms (Kyle and Jose)

+# Backend

+If the backend is not working, It's probably because I've paused the MongoDB cluster for maintenance.